Richard Kind

-Richard Bruce Kind (born November 22, 1956) is an American actor and comedian.
-His television roles include Dr. Mark Devanow in Mad About You (1992–1999, 2019), Paul Lassiter in Spin City (1996–2002), Andy in Curb Your Enthusiasm (2002–2021), Sam Meyers in Red Oaks (2014–2017), and Vince Fish in Only Murders in the Building (2024–present).
-He appeared in the films Clifford (1994), Stargate (1994), The Station Agent (2003), A Serious Man (2009), Argo (2012), Tick, Tick...
+Richard Bruce Kind (/kaɪnd/; born November 22, 1956) is an American actor and comedian.
+His television roles include Dr. Mark Devanow in Mad About You (1992–1999, 2019), Paul Lassiter in Spin City (1996–2002), Cousin Andy in Curb Your Enthusiasm (2002–2021), Sam Meyers in Red Oaks (2014–2017), and Vince Fish in Only Murders in the Building (2024–present).
+He appeared in the films Clifford (1994), Stargate (1994), The Station Agent (2003), The Visitor (2007), A Serious Man (2009), Hereafter (2010), Argo (2012), Bombshell (2019), Tick, Tick...
 Boom!
 (2021), Beau is Afraid (2023), and The Out-Laws (2023).
 Kind is currently the announcer and sidekick on the Netflix live talk show Everybody's Live with John Mulaney.

 Kind's voice performances in various Pixar films include Molt in A Bug's Life (1998), Van in the first two films of the Cars franchise (2006–2011), Bookworm in Toy Story 3 (2010), and Bing Bong in Inside Out (2015).
-He also voices Al Tuttle in the series American Dad (2005–present) and Marty Glouberman in the Netflix series Big Mouth (2017–2025).
-Kind was nominated for a Tony Award for Best Featured Actor in a Play for his performance as Marcus Hoff in the 2013 Broadway production of The Big Knife.
+He also voices Al Tuttle in the series American Dad!
+(2005–present) and Marty Glouberman in the Netflix series Big Mouth (2017–2025).
+Kind was nominated for a Tony Award for Best Featured Actor in a Play for his performance as Marcus Hoff in the 2013 Broadway revival of The Big Knife.

 Early life

 Kind was born in Trenton, New Jersey.
 He is the son of Alice, a homemaker, and Samuel Kind, a jeweler who formerly owned La Vake's Jewelry in Princeton.
 His family is of Russian Jewish origin and his ancestors lived in the Pale of Settlement region of the Russian Empire.
 His great grandfather Hyman Berson immigrated to the Lower East Side of Manhattan, New York City and worked as a peddler before running a crayon factory.
-Berson was murdered in 1933.
+Berson was murdered in 1933 along with his nephew.
+One of his business partners was accused of the crime.
 When Kind was in the fourth grade, he moved with his family to Yardley, Pennsylvania, where he grew up alongside his younger sister, Joanne.
 He attended Pennsbury High School in Fairless Hills with fellow actor Robert Curtis Brown, graduating in 1974.
 In 1978, he graduated from Northwestern University, where he was in the fraternity Sigma Alpha Epsilon.
-He is also an alumnus of The Second City in Chicago.
+After four years in New York City, he returned to Chicago where he joined other Northwestern alumni in the Practical Theatre Company.
+In 1983, during one of their productions, he was recruited to The Second City by co-founder Bernard Sahlins, from which he is an alumnus.